 NTDETECT, the full name of which is ntdetect.com, is a component of Microsoft Windows NT operating systems that works on the x86 architecture.
 It's responsible for detecting basic hardware and gathering information to boot up the operating system.
-When NTLDR takes over control of booting process, NTDETECT will be invoked and hardware information is collected and transferred to ntoskrnl.exe, the Windows kernel.
+When NTLDR takes over control of the booting process, NTDETECT will be invoked and hardware information is collected and transferred to ntoskrnl.exe, the Windows kernel.
 NTDETECT.com file is included in Windows XP, 2003 and Vista,

 If you have a Windows Installation Disc at hand, it's easy to fix NTDETECT Failed issue.
 Do as follow: